 It is not unusual for disability insurance companies to require disabled individuals to file a claim for Social Security Disability (SSD) benefits.
 This is because, under the terms of most insurance policies, the insurer can reduce the amount they pay you each month by the amount of the SSD benefits you receive.

-Request a Free Consultation with a New York Life Disability Lawyer
+Request a Free Consultation with a Disability Attorney Specializing in New York Life Cases

 Let us help get your claim approved.
-Call us today at (888) 321-8131 to request a free consultation with a New York Life disability lawyer.
-We will evaluate the specific details of your New York Life disability insurance claim to determine how we can help you get the disability benefits you deserve from the disability insurance company.
+Call us today at (888) 321-8131 to request a free consultation with a New York Life disability attorney.
+We will evaluate the specifics of your New York Life disability insurance claim to determine how we can assist you in obtaining the benefits you deserve.